salilab/imp/doc/manual/code_conventions.md

 As a result, such functions do not need to obey all the coding conventions (but we recommend that they do).

+# C++ 11 {#codeconv_cxx11}
+%IMP now turns on C++ 11 support when it can.
+However, since compilers are still quite variable in which C++ 11 features they support, it is not advisable to use them directly in %IMP code at this point.
+To aid in their use when practical we provide several helper macros:
+- `IMP_OVERRIDE` inserts the `override` keyword when available
+- `IMP_FINAL` inserts the `final` keyword when available

+More will come.